technance-foundation/vercel-to-github-relay/README.md

 1. Verifies the webhook signature
 2. Figures out the commit / branch involved
+3. Resolves E2E project configuration
-3. Creates an E2E Check Run on GitHub
+4. Creates an E2E Check Run on GitHub
-4. Triggers the E2E workflow with the correct inputs
+5. Triggers the E2E workflow with the correct inputs
-5. Lets the E2E Test Runner handle everything else
+6. Lets the E2E Test Runner handle everything else

 It’s a small piece of glue, but it's what makes E2E checks feel like a natural part of your pull-request flow.